 Cranberry Swamp Natural Area is located in Clinton County, south of Renovo.
 It features a 144-acre mountain bog along the Chuck Keiper Trail in the headwaters of Cranberry Run.

 East Branch Swamp Natural Area is located along Route 144, south of Renovo.
 Old growth eastern hemlock shading the headwaters of the East Branch of Big Run in a 186-acre mix of plant communities resulting from turn-of-the-century logging, fires and recent tornadoes.

 Tamarack Swamp Natural Area

 Tamarack Swamp is located northeast of the town of Tamarack, Clinton County.
-This 267-acre track supports eight wetland types including the tamarack and black spruce swamp for which it is named.
+This 267-acre tract supports eight wetland types including the tamarack and black spruce swamp, for which it is named.

 Bucktail State Park Natural Area

 Bucktail State Park Natural Area commemorates the service of the Bucktail Regiment during the Civil War.
-State forest land, from mountain rim to mountain rim, along PA Route 120 is included from Lock Haven to Emporium.
+State forest land is included along Route 120 from mountain rim to mountain rim, from Lock Haven to Emporium.

 Burns Run Wild Area

 Burns Run, an exceptional value stream, empties into the West Branch of the Susquehanna River, supporting a naturally reproducing population of wild trout.